 We regard our proprietary technologies, trademarks, copyrights, patents, domain names, know-how and similar intellectual property as critical to our success.
 We rely on a combination of intellectual property laws and contractual arrangements, including confidentiality, invention assignment and non-compete agreements with our employees and others, to protect our proprietary rights.
 However, the functionality of our platforms might be reproduced and our source code might be copied.
 We have been and may continue to be an attractive target to attacks in the future because of our brand recognition in China.
 We have policies and measures in place to prevent unauthorized use of our intellectual property.
 However, any of our intellectual property rights could be challenged, invalidated, circumvented or misappropriated.
 It is often difficult to register, maintain and enforce intellectual property rights in China.
 Statutory laws and regulations are also subject to judicial interpretation and enforcement and may not be applied consistently due to the lack of clear guidance on statutory interpretation.
 Confidentiality, invention assignment and non-compete agreements may be breached by counterparties, and there may not be adequate remedies available to us for any such breach.
-Accordingly, we may not be able to effectively protect our intellectual property rights, such litigation could result in substantial costs and a diversion of our management and financial resources, and could put our intellectual property at risk of being invalidated or narrowed in scope.
-We can provide no assurance that we will prevail in such litigation, and even if we do prevail, we may not obtain a meaningful recovery.
-In addition, our trade secrets may be leaked or otherwise become available to, or be independently discovered by, our competitors.
-Any failure in maintaining, protecting or enforcing our intellectual property rights could have a material adverse effect on our business, financial condition and results of operations.
+Accordingly, we may not be able to effectively protect our intellectual property rights or to enforce our contractual rights in China.
+Policing any unauthorized use of our intellectual property is difficult and costly and the steps we take may be inadequate to prevent the infringement or misappropriation of our intellectual property is difficult in substantial costs and a diversion of our ansagement and financial resources, and could put our intellectual property rights, such litigation could result in substantial costs and a diversion of our management and financial resources, and could put our intellectual property rights or to enforce our.
+In addition, our trade secrets may be leaked or otherwise become available to, or be independently discovered b